AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 Moderating content manually is often prone to errors and time-intensive.
 In addition, the process is not scalable and is unsuitable for high volume of social activities.
 Therefore, curating content automatically becomes critical when serving many users who are active socially.

-In Captivate Prime, there is an option to curate content automatically.
+In Learning Manager, there is an option to curate content automatically.
 The curation is driven by an AI-enabled engine, which maps works with the pre-defined skills, after the Admin maps the pre-defined skills with a skill.
 For more information, see [Skill domain mapping](curation-skills.md).

 In auto-curation, the following types of content are allowed: